 - Zero Collateral – working capital without putting up any collateral

 - Working capital in as little as 72 hours.
 This helps to shorten cash cycles because invoice discounting allows obtaining working capital quickly.

 - Everything is done off-balance-sheet.
 As a result, using collateral-free invoice discounting has no negative impact on financial books that is balance sheet.

 - Easy access of working capital aids in the expansion and growth of MSMEs

-- Small businesses can use the Treds platform to raise capital by auctioning off their trade receivables.
+- Small businesses can use the TReDS mechanism to raise capital by auctioning off their trade receivables.